Billy Collins: Career

 Collins has been called "The most popular poet in America" by the New York Times.
 When he moved from the University of Pittsburgh Press to Random House, the advance he received shocked the poetry world—a six-figure sum for a three-book deal, virtually unheard of in poetry.
 The deal secured for Collins through his literary agent, Chris Calhoun, then of Sterling Lord Literistic, with the editor Daniel Menaker, remained the talk of the poetry world, and indeed the literary world, for quite some time.

 Over the years, the U.S. magazine Poetry has awarded Collins several prizes in recognition of poems they publish.
 During the 1990s, Collins won five such prizes.
 The magazine also selected him as "Poet of the Year" in 1994.
 In 2005 Collins was the first annual recipient of its Mark Twain Prize for Humor in Poetry.
 He has received fellowships from the National Endowment for the Arts, the New York Foundation for the Arts and in 1993, from the John Simon Guggenheim Foundation.

 One of his most critically acclaimed works, "Fishing on the Susquehanna in July" has been added to the preserved works of the United States Native American literary registry as being deemed a culturally significant poem.
 The poem has been included on national Advance Placement exams for high school students.

 In 2012, Collins appeared as himself in an episode of the PBS animated series Martha Speaks.

 Collins is on the editorial board at The Alaska Quarterly Review.
 Most recently he contributed to the 30th anniversary edition.
 He is on the advisory board at the Southern Review and is similarly named in other journals.

-During the stay-at-home confinement period necessitated by the COVID-19 pandemic beginning in March 2020, Collins, like many others in the arts, appears daily on Facebook Live offering his art to a worldwide audience, reading poems and talking about poetry.
+During the COVID-19 stay-at-home confinement period in 2020, Collins appeared daily on Facebook Live, reading poems and talking about poetry.